 Remark 4.15.
 Any nonnegative finite or infinite sequence of real numbers $t_0 < t_1 < \cdots$ is a suitable index set for a discrete time stochastic process.
 Thus stochastic sequences and random vectors are special cases of such processes.

-We will almost exclusively deal with stochastic processes which are either of
+We almost exclusively deal with random processes which are either

 - continuous time stochastic processes, - discrete time stochastic processes. □